KinWaiCheuk/tortoise-tts/README.md

 ```shell
 python tortoise/read.py --textfile text.txt --voice random --candidates 3 --preset high_quality --seed 101
 ```

+- `--output_path`: Where to store outputs.', default='results/longform/
+- using the `|` symbol in the text file will split the output.
+Check `combine.txt` for more details.

 ### Gernate from the second GPU